S0han/S0han/README.md

 🔭 My background in **Electrical Engineering** has honed my problem-solving skills and enhanced my ability to understand and improve complex systems.

-⚡ When I’m not coding, I enjoy kickboxing, running, weightlifting and spending time with loved ones.
+⚡ When I’m not coding...
+I enjoy kickboxing, running, weightlifting and spending time with loved ones.

 🌱 Currently learning: TDD and Web Integrations.